Shafiq-and-Company/boxd-events/STRIPE_IMPLEMENTATION.md

 UPDATE events
 SET payment_required = TRUE
 WHERE cost IS NOT NULL AND cost > 0;

--- Add index for payment queries
-CREATE INDEX IF NOT EXISTS idx_events_payment_required ON events(payment_required)
-WHERE payment_required = TRUE;

-COMMENT ON COLUMN events.cost IS 'Registration fee in dollars (NULL for free events)';
-COMMENT ON COLUMN events.currency IS 'Currency code (e.g., usd)';
-COMMENT ON COLUMN events.payment_required IS 'Whether payment is required to register (TRUE if cost > 0)';
 ```

 ### 3. Add payment tracking fields to `rsvps` table